xica/heroku-buildpack-scipy/Readme.md

   3. I was getting some minor test failures for NumPy 1.9.2 that I wasn't able to resolve.
 See more information [here][issue19].
 Please contact me if you have a problem related to this.
+  4. This buildpack currently only works for Python 2.7.
+Support for Python 3.4 will come whenever I have some free time to work on it (or if there is a pull request).

 [issue9]: https://github.com/thenovices/heroku-buildpack-scipy/issues/9#issuecomment-61660727
 [issue11]: https://github.com/thenovices/heroku-buildpack-scipy/issues/11#issuecomment-85143132